codenamewei/codenamewei.github.io/content/posts/post1_displaying-image-in-jupyter-notebook/index.en.md

 Cons:
 - Small adoption curves for first-time users.

-#### For more sophisticated tasks such as drawing rectangle on image.
+**For more sophisticated tasks such as drawing rectangle on image**

 Check out the code below: